ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The genesis state `genesis_state` is the return value of calling `initialize_beacon_state_from_eth1(eth1_block_hash, eth1_timestamp, deposits)` only if `is_valid_genesis_state(genesis_state) is True`.

+Implementations can choose to support different (more optimized) variations of the below initialization approach:
+ - Build the `genesis_state` from a stream of deposits by incrementally updating the `state.eth1_data.deposit_root`.
+ - Compute deposit proofs for the final `state.eth1_data.deposit_root`, and process as a pre-determined collection.

 *Note*: The two constants `MIN_GENESIS_TIME` and `MIN_GENESIS_ACTIVE_VALIDATOR_COUNT` have yet to be agreed upon by the community, and can be updated as necessary.

 ```python